Always something to do for the holidays or rainy day?

 - Read with sound effects: bring stories to life by creating sound effects.
 Someone stomping into the story?
 Hit the floor with your feet.
 Does a wolf howl?
 Give it your best howl.
 Helps babies develop language skills and keeps their attention.

 - Eye drop art: Put paint in an eye dropper and have your toddler squeeze the top together to let the paint come out and create a new kind of work of art.
 This may take some practice, so don't get discouraged if your little one can't do this right away.
 Helps the baby develop fine motor, sensory and visual skills.

 Fun activities in week 88

-- Chasing your toddler: Chase your toddler around the room and say "I'm going to get you!"
-Let the expectation of catching them build until you finally catch them.
-Helps the baby develop gross motor skills, balance and coordination.
+- Chasing your toddler: chase your toddler around the room and say “I'm going to get you!”
+Let the expectation of catching them build until you finally get them.
+Helps baby develop gross motor skillsdevelop balance and coordination.

 - Throw: Have your toddler throw balls in a laundry basket.
 Use different sized balls with different bounce levels to help them learn the right amount of power while throwing.
 Helps the baby develop visual motor and body awareness skills.

 - Collect all balls: Go outside and place balls of different sizes on the floor.
 Drop a hula hoop and let your toddler collect the balls and place them in the hoop.
 Helps babies use visual, gross motor and communication skills, use of touch and improve the ability to follow directions.